RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 - A feedback system to let the player know how the mutations are trending
 - Reimplement the size modifier once I figure out the networking
 - If you find a case of the -infinity health bug, type !geneticsbughunt into the discord chat
-- The armor and regen genes may not be working properly, RecalculateStats is wierd
 - Make a video for devs to explain how to use the genetic system for their own mods

 Changelog
 -----------
+2.1.0 - Minor refactor of stat application, fixed Armor and Regen not working in some cases, and cut Acceleration since MoveSpeed dominates it
 2.0.0 - Major refactor of the underlying systems, and publicized most of the functionality for potential use by other mods 1.5.0 - Switched the stat application from the On space to the IL space (help from ThinkInvis and Rein) 1.4.7 - Switched logging system as per Harb's request